MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/authentication-for-UWP-projects.md

 ---
 # Authentication for UWP projects

 To take advantage of Xbox Live features in games, a user needs to create an Xbox Live profile to identify themselves in the Xbox Live community.
-Xbox Live services keep track of game related activities using that Xbox Live profile, such as the user's gamertag and gamer picture, who the user's gaming friends are, what games the user has played, what achievements the user has unlocked, where the user stands on the leaderboard for a particular game, etc.
+Xbox Live services keep track of game-related activities using that Xbox Live profile, such as the user's gamertag and gamer picture, who the user's gaming friends are, what games the user has played, what achievements the user has unlocked, and where the user stands on the leaderboard for a particular game.

 When a user wants to access Xbox Live services in a particular game on a particular device, the user needs to authenticate first.
 The game can call Xbox Live APIs to initiate the authenticate process.
 In some cases, the user will be presented with an interface to provide additional information, such as entering the username and password of the Microsoft Account to use, giving permission consent to the game, resolving account issues, accepting new terms of use, etc.